 - Ultrasound exam of the pelvis: A procedure in which high-energy sound waves (ultrasound) are bounced off internal tissues or organs in the pelvis and make echoes.
 The echoes form a picture of body tissues called a sonogram.
 Sometimes a transvaginal ultrasound (TVUS) will be done.
 For TVUS, an ultrasound transducer (probe) is inserted into the vagina to make the sonogram.

 - Blood chemistry studies: A procedure in which a blood sample is checked to measure the amounts of certain substances released into the blood by organs and tissues in the body.
-An unusual (higher or lower than normal) amount of a substance can be a sign of disease in the organ or tissue that makes it.
+An unusual (higher or lower than normal) amount of a substance can be a sign of disease.
 Blood is also tested to check the liver, kidney, and bone marrow.

 - Serum tumor marker test: A procedure in which a sample of blood is checked to measure the amounts of certain substances made by organs, tissues, or tumor cells in the body.
 Certain substances are linked to specific types of cancer when found in increased levels in the body.
 These are called tumor markers.
 For GTD, the blood is checked for the level of beta human chorionic gonadotropin (β-hCG), a hormone that is made by the body during pregnancy. β-hCG in the blood of a woman who is not pregnant may be a sign of GTD.

 - Urinalysis: A test to check the color of urine and its contents, such as sugar, protein, blood, bacteria, and the level of β-hCG.

 Gestational trophoblastic disease usually can be cured.
 Treatment and prognosis depend on the following:

 - The type of GTD.

 - Whether the tumor has spread to the uterus, lymph nodes, or distant parts of the body.

 - The number of tumors and where they are in the body.